-This is your 6X6 opportunity to bring your writing to the notice of potential readers so please do spread the word on your twitter feeds and blog/web pages.
+6×6 was set up to give authors within the region a platform on which to promote their work.
+We welcome prose works from writers across the region – be that flash fiction or excerpts from longer works.
+This is your 6X6 opportunity to bring your writing to the notice of potential readers so please do spread the word via your twitter feeds and blog/web pages.

-If you would like your work to be considered for a 6×6 cafe please check out the ‘about’ page and read the guidelines below:
+If you would like to be considered for a 6×6 cafe please check out the ‘about’ page and read the guidelines below:

-- Pieces written specifically for 6×6 are welcome.
+- Short pieces written specifically for 6×6 are welcome.

-- Your submission should be emailed to sixbysixevents @ gmail.com by the date provided on the relevant blog event.
+- Your submission should be emailed to sixbysixevents @ gmail.com (without the gaps) by the date provided on the relevant blog event.

 - The Library staff are happy to assist writers without internet access to submit material.

-- Writers may be invited to remain in reserve for an individual cafe, but in the interest of fairness we do hold work over from one event to the next.
+- Writers may be invited to remain in reserve for an individual event, but in the interest of fairness we do not hold work over from one event to the next.
 Fresh submissions must be made for each 6X6.

 - We reserve the right to refuse work that we feel is unsuitable for a 6×6 audience, especially in the areas of gender/racial/sexual or other forms of discrimination.

-Note: 6X6 is a platform for authors to showcase work and does not incorporate writing competitions, workshops or feedback on work in progress.
+Note: 6X6 is a platform for authors to showcase work (especially forthcoming publications) and does not incorporate writing competitions, workshops or feedback on work in progress.